Ch3ri0ur/PirateDoc/docs/Pirate-Bridge/20-bridge-requirements.md

 # Requirements

-The Bridge component has a set of functional and non functional Requirements.
+The Bridge component has a set of functional and non functional requirements.

 The following requirements are derived from the accepted overarching requirements approved by the customer.